odoo/odoo/doc/workflows.rst

 activity the transition leads to.

 Actually, when more than a single transition is leaving an activity, OpenERP may proceed or not, depending on the other transitions.
-That is, the condition on the transitions can be combined together, and the combined result instructs OpenERP to traverse zero, one, or all the transitions.
+That is, the conditions on the transitions can be combined together, and the combined result instructs OpenERP to traverse zero, one, or all the transitions.
 The way they are combined is controlled by the attribute ``split_mode``.